-The following section provides an overview of the source documents in the IMPACT-es corpus and describes the criteria followed in their annotation.
-The markup format used to encode the documents that integrate the corpus and the lexicon is presented in Section 3.
-In Section 4 we illustrate the exploitation of the historical corpus in natural language processing applications.
+The rest of the paper is organised as follows.
+The following section provides an overview of the source documents in the IMPACT-es corpus.
+Section 3 then describes the annotation process and the criteria followed in the annotation.
+The markup format used to encode the documents that integrate the corpus and the lexicon is presented in Section 4.
 Finally, some concluding remarks are presented in Section 5.